Payments Developer Guide

 Financial Institutions and Payment Networks

-Financial institutions and payment networks enable payment services.
+Financial institutions and payment networks enable payment services to function.
 These entities work together to complete the full payment cycle.

 Merchant Financial Institutions (Acquirers)